ZestyWings/ReadMe-Zesty/README.md

 A generator that provides a template through the users inputs.

-- What was your motivation?
+Q: What was your motivation?

-    Tried to setup an easy to use README Generator for future projects
+    A: Tried to setup an easy to use README Generator for future projects

-- Why did you build this project?
+Q: Why did you build this project?

-    It was a homework assignment but it will also be very useful in the future
+    A: It was a homework assignment but it will also be very useful in the future

-- What problem does it solve?
+Q: What problem does it solve?

-    It saves me the time I spend on building a quality README
+    A: It saves me the time I spend on building a quality README

-- What did you learn?
+Q: What did you learn?

-    README's are a lot easier to write when you have a generator!
+    A: README's are a lot easier to write when you have a generator!
 XD

 ## Table of Contents